 As I’ve already explained, an exceptional service model can take your business quite far.
 Add a handful of strong Center of Influence (COI) relationships, and you may have everything you need to drive your growth.

-Here are some tips for making those relationships perform their best for you:
+Here are some center of influence marketing tips for making those relationships perform their best for you:

 If you do, you might be raking over the same tired ground again and again—while missing out on huge pockets of opportunity.
 Suppose you want to target young tech workers starting their first high-paying jobs.
 Accountants and attorneys don’t know those people.
 Who does?
 Parents, grandparents.
 Recruiters.
 Maybe leasing agents.
 If you’re targeting entrepreneurs, cultivate relationships with VCs and private equity firms.
 Do you serve families dealing with eldercare issues?
 Get to know geriatric care providers.
 You may be wondering how to identify all of these untraditional COIs.
 That’s simple.
 If you have done a good job defining your ideal client persona, you should have no trouble figuring out who their influences are.